HeineConK/bayesutils/readme.md

 # bayesutils
-his R package offers a lightweight set of tools for working with posterior draws from Markov Chain Monte Carlo (MCMC) samplers and associated Stan code.
+This R package offers a lightweight set of tools for working with posterior draws from Markov Chain Monte Carlo (MCMC) samplers and associated Stan code.
 It provides

 - flexible, interface-agnostic utilities for
 - extracting,